 - Accommodation in centrally located 3- and 4-star hotels with breakfast daily (B)

-- Meals as per itinerary (L=Lunch, D=Dinner); wine with dinners
+- Meals as per itinerary (L=Lunch, D=Dinner), including wines with dinners

-- Talks and discussions with your tour leader
+- Talks and discussions with your tour leader, Christopher Allen

 - Hotel porterage (one piece per person)

 - International airfares (please contact Renaissance Tours or your travel agent for assistance)

 - Items of a personal nature (e.g. telephone, laundry, room service, mini-bar, room service, taxis etc.)